Parenting & Forgiveness

 Parents are Not God

 Looking back on it I can only wonder at the challenges my mother overcame in trying to create “a happy home” while dealing with us five squabbling kids.
 My mum would look at us mis-behaving and sometimes she would shake her head and say, “I blame the parents…” Then she would grin and say, “Oh no, that’s me!”.
-When a friend of mine was at her wits end with her kids, I put on a cheesy smile and in a breathy voice said, “Home is about creating a beautiful, safe and loving place where children can argue, squabble and fight with each other.”
+When a friend of mine was at her wits end with her kids, I would put on a cheesy smile and in a breathy voice said, “Home is about creating a beautiful, safe and loving place where children can argue, squabble and fight with each other.”
 That made her laugh.
 Yet, I was also making a point.
-It may well be that kids bring their own issues with them into the world and the parents job is to help them work through those issues.
+It may well be that kids bring their own issues with them into the world and the parents’ job is to help them work through those issues.
 The issues kids seem to have with their parents may be more about issues they have with life itself.
 Part of the art of handling life is to learn how to constructively cope in situations where we don’t get what we want and the younger we learn that the better.
+Yet, some people even as adults, and now parents themselves, still resent their own parents and have not forgiven them for such things,

 We all learn that to be a good parent we need to stop stuffing down our own feelings of disappointment, frustration, anger and despair and learn to handle them consciously.
 That enables us have a bad day without needing to take it out on anyone.
 That way we become a better role model and teach our kids how to handle problems and mistakes by letting them see how we acknowledge and handle our own.